gsichali/MS1-seample-yoga/README.md

 6. As a first time studio user I would like to know if I can have an option to attend a class online.

 #### Site owner
+7. As a site owner, I want my customers to be able to find more information on different kinds of yoga.
+8. As a site owner, I would like customers to be able to sign up for an account.
+9. As a site owner, I would like my customers to learn more about their instructors.
+10. 9.As a site owner, I would like my customers to be able to subscribe to a studio membership.
+11. As a site owner, I would like customers to be able to schedule classes online.
+12. 9.As a site owner, I would like my customers to be able to contact me if they have any queries or issues.

 ## Scope
+The scope of the project is still in progress.
+So far users will be able to:
+ - Sign up for an account with Seample
+ - Check class time schedules and if any slots are available an alert confirming the schedule will pop up.
+ - Navigate through the website menu to find out more about us and many offers for members.
+ - Contact us if any queries or issues evolve.
+ - Watch our upcoming online classes at the comfort of their home.
+ - Embedded map showing our studio locations.
+ - Connect with us on different social media platforms.

+ In the next release we will be able to:
+ - Host private yoga sessions online.
+ - User will be able to connect with fellow Yogi's online using our website.

 ## Design

 ### Colour Scheme
+I chose light-green and shade dull shade of beige because these colours balance each other and create a neutral zen feeling as a user is browsing through the website.

 ### Typography
+The font used in the body is Montserrat, sans-serif from Google Fonts.
+I also used a bit of Lato, sans-serif for the headings.
+To break the sections out the colour I used a combination of Shadows Into Light, cursive and the shade of green to add colour.

 ## Wireframes
 - Wireframes: